PrincessLaurora/Bibliotrack/README.md

 You can also doing directly from your ruby terminal by typing: git clone git@github.com:PrincessLaurora/Bibliotrack.git

-CD into the folder: cd Bibliotrack/, run rake db:migrate and then run shotgun.
+CD into the folder: cd Bibliotrack/, type bundle install and then run shotgun.

+Copy the url and paste it in your broswer to access the app.

 Enjoy!

 ## Usage

 Manage your library by creating an account and start adding, editing and removing books at your leisure.
 If you have lent some books, you can track who borrowed your book and when.

 ## Contributing